Common Causes of Mistypes

 They're ranked by how easily we tap into them.
 If a function feels like second nature, it sits high in your stack.
 If using it leaves you feeling drained, it usually ranks a bit lower.
 It’s also helpful to keep in mind that your odd-numbered functions (first and third) tend to be more active and optimistic, while your even-numbered functions (second and fourth) take a more flexible, passive backseat.

-Sign 1: You love embracing new possibilities, but might not map out their long-term development
+Sign 1: You explore new possibilities, but don't really care about their long-term trajectory

-INFJs lead with Introverted Intuition (Ni), giving them an innate trust in predicting how scenarios will unfold.
-Paired with Extraverted Feeling (Fe), they intentionally narrow their focus to possibilities that truly serve their goals or community.
+INFJs lead with Introverted Intuition (Ni), which gives them confidence in predicting how scenarios will ultimately unfold.
+Because their Ni is paired with Extraverted Feeling (Fe), they intentionally narrow their focus to possibilities that truly serve their goals or community.
+They will find a way to weave people's shared interests into their broader vision of truth.
+They accept that this often means others—and themselves—must sacrifice personal preferences, feeling it ultimately serves the "greater good."

-On the flip side, if you love chasing new ideas without worrying too much about their long-term trajectory or a single "higher purpose," you might be tapping into Extroverted Intuition (Ne).
+If you love chasing new possibilities without worrying too much about their long-term trajectory or a single "higher purpose," you might be leading with Extroverted Intuition (Ne).
 Instead of filtering options down to one profound truth, you likely enjoy keeping the windows open to see where different paths might lead.
+For you, it's better to remain flexible and embrace new experiences to maximize your own potential, rather than focusing on integrating a single perspective.

-Sign 2: You lean toward functional efficiency over foundational understanding
+Sign 2: You favor functional efficiency over foundational understanding

-Conversely, if you prioritize utility over deep theoretical understanding, you might be valuing Extraverted Thinking (Te).
-You might treat processes a bit like a "black box," focusing on getting the right inputs to create the best outputs, without needing to get bogged down in the structural details.
+Conversely, if you prioritize utility and practical results over complete foundational understanding, you might value Extraverted Thinking (Te).
+You might treat processes a bit like a "black box," focusing on getting the right inputs to create the best outputs without getting bogged down in the structural details.

-INFJs often have a chameleon-like ability to blend into a room's emotional vibe using their auxiliary Extraverted Feeling (Fe).
-They naturally adjust their energy to build the rapport needed to share their broader vision.
+INFJs have a chameleon-like ability to blend into a room's emotional vibe using their auxiliary Extraverted Feeling (Fe), while still maintaining their distance from unwanted or insignificant connections.
+They naturally adjust their energy to build the rapport needed to share their broader vision, or to subtly manage the situation.
+They prioritize other people's emotions by adapting and showing appropriate responses—even if it directly challenges their own personal integrity.
+For an INFJ, when the "greater good" is on the line, personal preferences must sometimes be sacrificed.

-On the other hand, if you find it exhausting to calibrate your emotions to a group because you don't want to "force" a connection, you are likely using Introverted Feeling (Fi).
-For you, nodding along to something you genuinely disagree with might feel like a compromise of your personal integrity.
+On the other hand, if you find it exhausting to calibrate your emotions to a group because you refuse to "force" a connection, you are likely using Introverted Feeling (Fi).
+For you, nodding along to something you genuinely disagree with feels like compromising your own integrity.
+You prefer to curate your inner circle based on who you can genuinely connect with through shared preferences.

-Sign 4: You prefer taking action over heavily weighing every risk
+Sign 4: You prefer taking action without obsessing over long-term consequences (especially the negative ones)

-As Ni dominants, INFJs spend a lot of time mentally mapping out potential negative consequences to find the absolute safest, best course of action—sometimes to the point of getting stuck in analysis paralysis and missing the opportunity entirely.
+Because they lead with Ni, INFJs spend a lot of time mentally mapping out potential negative consequences (though perhaps less than the typical INTJ) to find the absolute safest, best course of action.
+This can sometimes lead to analysis paralysis, causing them to miss the opportunity entirely.